-In systems based on SOA (Service-Oriented Architecture) paradigm services delivered to end-users (complex services) are composed with use of atomic services (services that have atomic functionality).
+In systems based on SOA (Service-Oriented Architecture) paradigm services delivered to endusers (complex services) are composed with use of atomic services (services that have atomic functionality).
 The functionality of a complex service is an aggregation of functionalities of atomic services [5].
 In general system is distributed, what means that applications acting as atomic services can be installed on any machine with communication interface available.
-An user requesting a service from the system formulates the request that precisely specifies demanded functionality.
-To deliver the requested functionality system uses the service composition procedure which consists of choosing the proper atomic services with an execution order.
+An user requesting a service from the system formulates a request that is specifying functionality demanded.
+To deliver requested functionality system uses service composition procedure which consists of choosing proper atomic services with an execution order to satisfy user requirement.
 Moreover, user is able to formulate an additional terms of service delivery which involves non-functional aspect of delivering the service - Quality of Service requirements.
 Such complex request for service is called SLA - Service Level Agreement - and uniquely defines functional and non-functional user needs.